-In case multiple matrices are saved one after the other this method splits them appart.
-Returns a list containing the matrices returns the number of columns that each matrix should have.
+This is useful if several matrices wants to be merged or if the sorted BED output of one computeMatrix operation needs to be used for other cases returns the number of columns that each matrix should have.
 This is done because the final matrix that is plotted can be composed of smaller matrices that are merged one after the other.